CPCC is currently accepting applications for the position of

 CONDITIONS OF EMPLOYMENT

-Salary for this position is $21.60 .
-Classification type is part-time.
+Salary for this position is $20.37.
+Classification type is professional.
 Ability to work a flexible schedule, which may include off-shift hours, evening and weekend assignments may be required of any position.
 All positions are subject to budget approval.

 Central Piedmont Community College is Mecklenburg County’s resource for academic excellence and cultural enrichment.
-Located minutes from uptown Charlotte, CPCC is in close proximity to the Queen City’s growing greenway project, professional sports arenas, and a number of premiere restaurant and shopping outlets that attract visitors from Mecklenburg County and beyond.
-Today, more than 70,000 students call CPCC home, making it the largest community college in the Carolinas and a job training powerhouse as it strives to be the national leader in workforce development.
+Located minutes from uptown Charlotte, Central Piedmont is in close proximity to the Queen City’s growing greenway project, professional sports arenas, and a number of premiere restaurant and shopping outlets that attract visitors from Mecklenburg County and beyond.
+Today, more than 56,000 students call Central Piedmont home, making it one of the largest community colleges in the Carolinas.

 Notice of Nondiscrimination